ranchlai/nlpcc2023-shared-task-diaASQ/README.md

 ## Overview
-In this work, we propose a new task named DiaASQ, which aims to extract Target-Aspect-Opinion-Sentiment quadruples from the given dialogue.
-More details about the task can be found in our [paper](https://arxiv.org/abs/2211.05705).
+The architecture of our model is shown below:
 <center>
 <img src="./data/fig_sample.png" width="50%" />
 </center>
+We modified the baseline in the following aspects:
++ We use the [MacBERT] for both English and Chinese.
++ The English version is transfered from the final Chinese weights to achieve cross-lingual transfer.
++ We modified the loss weigths to make the model more robust.
++ We replaced multi-view interaction with three consecutive multi-head attention modules.
++ Cross-validation is used to select the best model and ensemble the models.

 ## Requirements

 The model is implemented using PyTorch.
-The versions of the main packages:
+The versions of the main packages used in our experiments are listed below:ss

-+ python>=3.7
++ torch==2.0.1
-+ torch>=1.8.1
++ transformers==4.29.1

 Install the other required packages:
 ``` bash